IvanI23/SmartSignal-AI/README.md

 - **Real-Time Terminal Log**: See every step of the workflow live in the dashboard, just like a terminal.
 - **Intuitive UI**: Streamlit dashboard with tabs for predictions, market data, performance, features, and reports.
 - **Automatic Reporting**: Backtest results, feature importance, and summary reports saved for every run.
+- **Example Data**: Example results and reports are available in the `results/` directory for quick exploration.

 ---